Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Summary and Conclusions

 Firstly we applied the powerful method of dynamical analysis, which allows to extract information on the global behavior of the system, independently of the initial conditions.
 As we showed, Model I exhibits the sequence of radiation, matter and late-time acceleration epochs, and that it can moreover mimic a $\Lambda$CDM-like behavior.
 In the case of Model II, since it involves the additional free parameter $l$, we considered four $l$ ranges separately.
 We obtained a transient phantom-like evolution, a $\Lambda$CDM-like evolution, and a phantom-like evolution.
 However, since the trajectories which present transient phantom-like behavior and phantom-like behavior are suffering from early acceleration just from the beginning of matter domination, they are not physically interesting, leaving the $\Lambda$CDM-like behavior the only interesting solution.

 In order to obtain a full picture for the behavior and the efficiency of the matter creation models, we performed a detailed observational confrontation using a series of latest observational datasets including CC, SNIa (Pantheon+, DESY5 and Union3) and DESI BAO (DR1 and DR2).
 As showed, we found an evidence of matter creation in both models at many standard deviations.
 In the case of Model II, we found that in most datasets $l$ also deviates from the value $1$, hence a deviation from the standard $\Lambda$CDM cosmology is favored.
 This is a significant result since the recent DESI-DR2 results also indicate an evidence of dynamical DE and hence a deviation from standard $\Lambda$CDM cosmology.
+We have also noticed that in the presence of DESY5 in the combined datasets, the estimated values of $H_0$ are slightly higher compared to the other two SNIa datasets.
+While this result may have potential implications in supporting matter creation models as a possible mechanism to alleviate the Hubble constant tension, however, as the present article is restricted to the analyses at the background level, a more robust conclusion would require the inclusion of additional observational probes such as the cosmic microwave background data.

 Additionally, we performed a comparison analysis with $\Lambda$CDM paradigm, considering the AIC and BIC information criteria.
 As we showed, Model I and $\Lambda$CDM scenario are almost indistinguishable, apart from the cases CC+PP+D-DR2 and CC+D5+D-DR1 according to which both AIC and BIC favor slightly $\Lambda$CDM.
-On the other hand, the comparison between Model II and $\Lambda$CDM scenario shows a mixed picture, namely for most datasets $\Lambda$CDM scenario is favoured, however DESI data with CC + SNeIa combination favor matter creation Model II over $\Lambda$CDM paradigm.
+On the other hand, the comparison between Model II and $\Lambda$CDM scenario shows a mixed picture, namely for most datasets $\Lambda$CDM scenario is favored, however, DESI data with CC+SNIa combination favor matter creation Model II over $\Lambda$CDM paradigm.